 Apply primer to your entire ceiling and let it dry.
 Then repaint it evenly.

-For Water Damaged Ceiling Issues, Seek Help from a Water Damage Restoration Company
+Repair Water-Damaged Ceilings?
+Seek Help from a Water Damage Restoration Company

-Knowing how to repair water damaged ceilings is a great start in preventing serious damage to your property.
+Knowing how to repair water-damaged ceilings is a great start in preventing serious damage to your property.
 Immediate action is important when there's water damage on your property.
 However, severe issues may require you to contact a water damage restoration company.
 Superior Restoration is always ready to help you in emergencies.
 We are available 24/7.

-For inquiries about issues on water damaged ceilings, water damage restoration, and mold remediation services, contact us today!
+For inquiries about issues on water-damaged ceilings, water damage restoration, and mold remediation services, contact us today!